tkachenkoas/spring-http-client-configuration-and-testing/Part 1 - Options and testing.md

                     .readValue(response.getEntity().getContent(), SampleResponseModel.class);

             assertThat(asObject).isEqualTo(new SampleResponseModel("John", 25));

+            // now making the call to the bad-req endpoint org.apache.hc.client5.http.classic.methods.HttpGet badRequest = new org.apache.hc.client5.http.classic.methods.HttpGet("http://localhost:1090/bad-req-endpoint");
+            CloseableHttpResponse badResponse = client.execute(badRequest);
+            assertThat(badResponse.getCode()).isEqualTo(400);
+            assertThat(new com.fasterxml.jackson.databind.ObjectMapper()
+                    .readTree(badResponse.getEntity().getContent()).get("error").asText()).isEqualTo("Bad response for bad request");
         }
     }
 ```

-I will not dive deeper into the Apache HttpClient, as it's a big library with a lot of features, but
+Here I will not dive into the Apache HttpClient, as it's a big library with a lot of features, but
-you can see that it adds more abstractions over the HTTP protocol (
+you can see that it adds more abstractions over the HTTP protocol (like `CloseableHttpClient`, `HttpGet`,
-like `CloseableHttpClient`, `HttpGet`, `CloseableHttpResponse`).
+`CloseableHttpResponse`).

 ### OkHttp